 A passion for horses and the horse industry are necessary for a successful career in equine science.
 Previous hands-on experience with horses is also helpful.
 A comfort with scientific methods and equipment will be advantageous for an equine scientist.

 Career and Salary Outlook

-Those who continued their education and became veterinarians received a mean annual income of $93,250 in May 2012.
-Veterinarian jobs in general were expected to increase by the fast-as-average rate of 12% between 2012 and 2022; opportunities in farm animal care may be higher (www.bls.gov).
+Those who continued their education and became veterinarians received a mean annual income of $105,240 in May 2018.
+Veterinarian jobs in general were expected to increase by the much-faster-than-average rate of 19% between 2016 and 2026; opportunities in farm animal care may be higher (www.bls.gov).